 How You’re Helping

-Whether you're shaving your hair or donating to a brave shaver, your support means Macmillan can be right there for people living with cancer.
-Thanks to you, we’re able to provide physical, financial and emotional support to help people live life as fully as possible.
+Whether you’re shaving your head or donating to a shavers big moment, your support means Macmillan can continue to do whatever it takes and provide physical, financial and emotional support to people living with cancer

 "The staff and volunteers at Macmillan in Epsom, have been amazing."